lagadic/ustk/README.md

 #### Dependencies

-This UsTK project needs [ViSP](https://visp.inria.fr) and [VTK](http://www.vtk.org/) with Qt4 or Qt5 support as third-party.
+This UsTK project requires the following libraries :

-- ViSP: UsTK is considered as a set of ViSP external modules.
+- [ViSP](https://visp.inria.fr) : UsTK is considered as a set of ViSP external modules.
 Thus ViSP and UsTK have to be compiled together.
 It means that you should get ViSP source code as explained in the next section.

-- VTK: Should be installed from pre-build packages
+- [VTK](http://www.vtk.org/) with Qt4 or Qt5 support : Should be installed from pre-build packages

   - How to install VTK OS X